silnrsi/font-charis/documentation/source/v7changes.md

 In previous versions, special-purpose modified font variants were available that had been ‘pre-tuned’ to turn on certain features by default for some regional and *Literacy* uses.
 These are not available for the v7 fonts, however, the [v6.2 special-purpose fonts are still available](https://software.sil.org/lcgfonts/download/). **If you need any of the new features or characters in this version, but also need them supported in the special-purpose modified fonts please [contact us](https://software.sil.org/charis/about/contact/).**

-Note that even in version 7 the literacy forms and other features can be manually preset with TypeTuner Web.
-The only change to this is that the 'pre-tuned' versions (only) remain at version 6.2.
+Note that even in version 7 the literacy forms and other features can be manually preset with [TypeTuner Web](https://typetunerweb.languagetechnology.org/ttw/fonts2go.cgi).
+The only change to this is that the 'pre-tuned' versions remain at version 6.2.

 ## New features and character support

 ### New kerning

 Kerning has now been added to cover the full range of alphabetic symbols except for small caps (which will be included in a future update).
-To make this practically useful for a wide range of languages the letters have been clustered into overly generalized groups.
+To make this practically useful for a wide range of languages, the letters have been clustered into overly generalized groups.
 This enables the kerning to apply to more combinations, but does not allow for careful fine-tuning.
 The generalized kerning may not be ideal in all cases, and may still require manual adjustment, but it should provide improved spacing compared with previous versions.
 It is very possible that we have made some mistakes in this massive kerning effort, so please [contact us](https://software.sil.org/charis/about/contact/) if you encounter any combinations whose spacing has been made worse than in v6.2.

 **Warning: Because of the addition of extensive kerning, line, paragraph, and page lengths may be different from v6.2.**